AsterNighT/tts-voice/readme.md

 You will need some audio cable device to do the redirection.
 I test it on [Virtual Audio Cable](https://vb-audio.com/Cable/).
 But I suppose it would work on other choices.

+I tested it on python `3.11` and it works.
+It does not seem to work with `3.8`.
+Anywhere between them is untested.

 # Usage
 If you are using a different audio cable device, you may need to change the device name in `utils.py`.